 GO: initiates motion in Run.
-The green LED on the GO key will be lit when the servo motors are moving the machine or when the program run has been initiated by the GO key.
+The green LED on the GO key will be lit when the servomotors are moving the machine or when the program run has been initiated by the GO key.

 STOP: halts motion during Run.
-The red LED on the STOP key will be lit when the servo motors are not moving the machine.
+The red LED on the STOP key will be lit when the servos motors are not moving the machine.